widgetrefinery/ops/arch-host/README.md

 3. Add yourself to the `disk`, `kvm`, and `wheel` groups

-4. Modify `/etc/rc.sysinit` to create `/dev/hugepages` directory:

-		sed -i 's!\(mkdir -p /dev/{\)!\1hugepages,!' /etc/rc.sysinit

-7. Add `hugepages` to `/etc/fstab`:

-		hugetlbfs	/dev/hugepages	hugetlbfs	mode=1770,gid=kvm	0 0

-8. Note `Hugepagesize` in `/proc/meminfo`.
+4. Note `Hugepagesize` in `/proc/meminfo`.
 Take the amount of memory to allocate for vms and divide by this number.
 Add some buffer and cat it to `/proc/sys/vm/nr_hugepages` like so:

 		echo 140 > /proc/sys/vm/nr_hugepages

-9. If all goes well add it to /etc/sysctl.conf:
+5. If all goes well add it to /etc/sysctl.conf:

 		vm.nr_hugepages = 140